brodak01/GIS-Portfolio/README.md

 # What I hope to learn

-I am excited to flesh out my GIS skills and learn more about more advanced actions in GIS.
+For this course, I am hoping to flesh out my GIS skills and learn more advanced actions in GIS.
 I enjoyed my Intro to GIS course, so I'm excited to continue learning about new skills in GIS!
-I also would like to work on a really nice map that I can use as an example of my work for interviews.
+I also would like to work on a nice map that I can use as an example of my work for future employers.
+I am interested in going into economic development in Southwestern PA, and I know this field often requires some familiarity with GIS.

 # Portfolio

 Here is where my map links will go.
+Final Project